The 20 Best Partial Familial Epilepsy Doctors Near Me in Pittsburgh, PA

 Offers Telehealth

 Wesley T. Kerr, MD, PhD, specializes in epilepsy neurology and is board-certified in epilepsy and neurology by the American Board of Psychiatry and Neurology.
 He is affiliated with UPMC Presbyterian.
 Dr. Kerr completed his fellowship at University of Michigan Health System, residency at University of California at Los Angeles Medical Center, and medical education at David Geffen School of Medicine at UCLA.
 Dr. Kerr's clinical interests include medication-resistant epilepsy and functional (nonepileptic) seizures, otherwise known as psychogenic nonepileptic seizures (PNES).
 Dr. Kerr's research interests include machine learning assisted diagnosis of functional (nonepileptic) seizures and biostatistics of clinical trials evaluating treatment response to antiseizure medications.
 He is a founding member of the Functional Neurological Disorder Society and a member of the American Epilepsy Society and American Academy of Neurology.
 Dr. Kerr is rated as an Experienced provider by MediFind in the treatment of Partial Familial Epilepsy.
-His top areas of expertise are Seizures, Memory Loss, Benign Rolandic Epilepsy, and Lennox-Gastaut Syndrome (LGS).
+His clinical expertise encompasses Seizures, Memory Loss, Benign Rolandic Epilepsy, and Lennox-Gastaut Syndrome (LGS).
+Dr. Kerr is board certified in American Board Of Psychiatry And Neurology and American Board Of Psychiatry And Neurology.
+Dr. Kerr is currently accepting new patients.

 Experienced in Partial Familial Epilepsy